lino-framework/book/docs/specs/noi/working.rst

 A **service report** is a document used in various discussions with a stakeholder.
 It reports about the working time invested during a given date range.
-This reportIt can serve as a base for writing invoices.
+This report can serve as a base for writing invoices.

 It can be addressed to a recipient (a user) and in that case will consider only the tickets for which this user has specified interest.